felipy2k/fedora-Y2K/README.md

 ## 📝 Important Notes

 **NVIDIA + Secure Boot**
 If Secure Boot is enabled, the script warns and requires confirmation before proceeding.
 After installation, the `akmod` kernel module must be manually signed.
-See the guide: [RPM Fusion — Secure Boot](https://rpmfusion.org/Howto/Secure%20Boot)
+See: [RPM Fusion — Secure Boot](https://rpmfusion.org/Howto/Secure%20Boot)

 **CUDA Toolkit**
 The RPM Fusion driver already includes CUDA runtime support for applications (Blender, OBS, etc.).
-The full CUDA Toolkit (`nvcc`, cuBLAS, headers) is optional and installed from the official NVIDIA repository upon interactive confirmation.
+The full CUDA Toolkit (`nvcc`, cuBLAS, headers) is optional and installed from the official NVIDIA repository upon interactive confirmation, with automatic exclusion of packages that conflict with RPM Fusion.

+**VLC as default player**
+GNOME's own `gnome-mimeapps.list` can override user-level defaults.
+The script uses three methods simultaneously — `xdg-mime`, `gio mime`, and direct writes to `~/.config/mimeapps.list` — to guarantee VLC is set as the default for all common audio and video formats.

 **FreeOffice**
 Installed via the official SoftMaker script *before* LibreOffice is removed, ensuring no gap in office suite availability.